GlennWinter/WorldBankTechTest/README.md

 6. Run "php artisan migrate" to create the log database.
 7. Run "npm run build"
 8. The project should now be ready to go to your browser and use the application.
+9. You can run the tests by this command "php artisan test"

 **Future Development Ideas:**
 - Have pagination buttons instead of having to scroll for ages on the 'view all countries' view.